-When in use, long-reach drill bits can be locked into place via a perpindicular slot in the center of the body.
-Users can then torque with either one or two hands.
+When in use, long-reach drill bits can be locked into place via a perpendicular slot in the center of the body.
+Bits are housed in magnetic channels on either side of the body.

 Drilling as a means of either repair or fastening objects is a crucial part of construction and manipulating the built environment.
-Simultaneously, the action of a drill is very difficult to replicate with any other tool, making a drill both vital and non-expendable in a post-apocalyptic world.
 This drill has an elongated shape, allowing the user to torque with both hands and use the shoulders and arms to power the motion as opposed to the traditional short hand drill which relies on the weaker and more injury-prone forearm muscles and wrist movements.